iobis/inconsistent-lsids/README.md

 # inconsistent-lsids

 This is a listing of inconsistent use of `scientificNameID` in OBIS datasets.
-Inconsistent use means that a `scientificName` is combined with multiple distinct `scientificNameID`s and corresponding interpreted scientific names.
+Inconsistent use means that a `scientificName` is combined with multiple distinct `scientificNameID`s and corresponding interpreted scientific names, for example by extrapolating instead of copying in Excel.

 This repository contains the following CSV files: